UBC-MDS/DSCI_532_GROUP_109/contributing.md

 We welcome all feedback, ideas and suggestions for improving the visualizations for this project and any tips for how to enhance our general visualizations skills as aspiring data scientists.

 If you notice a bug, or have a feature request, please open up an issue here for our team to review.
 If you would like to contribute a feature or bug fix, just fork our repo and submit a pull request.
 We will review all pull requests within 7 days.

-Our only request is that all contributors abide by our [https://github.com/UBC-MDS/DSCI_532_GROUP_109/blob/master/code_of_conduct.md](Code of Conduct).
+Our only request is that all contributors abide by our [Code of Conduct](https://github.com/UBC-MDS/DSCI_532_GROUP_109/blob/master/code_of_conduct.md).